berlingoqc/course-introduction-fullstack/content/introduction/01-setuping_dev_envrionment.md

 It contains the following component normally:

 * A text editor
+* A terminal to interact with the system
 * A compiler or interpreter for your language
 * Tooling to help you